WFIE: As an NBC Weather Plus outlet

 WFIE-DT2 was launched in fall 2005 as an affiliate of the NBC Weather Plus service, a 24-hour weather channel that provided regional and national weather information forecasts on a continuous basis, along with cut-ins of local weather forecasts from WFIE's weather forecasting team.
 WFIE's weather team provided the cut-ins for WFIE-DT2 during the entire existence of NBC Weather Plus.
-The channel's original branding was "First Alert Weather Now."
+The channel's original branding was "First Alert Weather Now".

 As "14Xtra"

 In 2008, when the NBC Weather Plus was shut down and discontinued, it became a locally oriented weather channel until it was replaced by a local news-oriented format in the late quarter of 2008.
 It became an independent TV channel devoted to local news, weather, and sports in the Evansville media market.
-The channel was branded as 14Xtra.
-WFIE-DT2 also broadcast a prime time newscast weeknights at 9 p.m., which competed with CW affiliate WTVW's hour-long newscast.
+The channel was branded as "14Xtra".
+WFIE-DT2 also broadcast a prime time newscast weeknights at 9 pm, which competed with CW affiliate WTVW's hour-long newscast.

 MeTV affiliation

 MeTV was first carried as a secondary affiliation of WTVW after that station lost their Fox network affiliation to WEVV-DT2, thereby becoming an independent station in 2011.
 MeTV programming was only shown during the overnight hours, and during time slots where specific programming was not scheduled to air.
 WTVW dropped the partial MeTV schedule when that station became the Evansville market's new affiliate of The CW in January 2013.
 MeTV was carried in full by WTSN-CD and WYYW-CD from November 2011 until the former station dropped that network in favor of a new network called Heroes & Icons on October 23, 2014.
 WYYW also switched to Heroes & Icons in February 2014.

 MeTV replaced the Movies! network on WFIE-DT3 (channel 14.3) for five days until it was replaced by a new movie network, Grit, a multicast network that specifically targets men in the 25–54 age group.
-To make room for the new Grit network, and in order for MeTV to remain available in the Evansville market, the full MeTV programming lineup was moved up to WFIE-DT2 at noon CT on October 28, 2014, after Grit made its Evansville debut on WFIE-DT3.
+To make room for the new Grit network, and for MeTV to remain available in the Evansville market, the full MeTV programming lineup was moved up to WFIE-DT2 at noon CT on October 28, 2014, after Grit made its Evansville debut on WFIE-DT3.
 After the switch, 14Xtra was no more.